 Many books, web sites, and prostate cancer forums recommend that couples turn to other forms of intimacy, such as:

 These are all wonderful suggestions when erections are not possible and may be helpful for many couples.
 But for other couples it is not enough.

-For that reason, we report about an interesting approach that has appeared in medical literature: a strap-on penile prothesis.
+For that reason, we report about an interesting approach that has appeared in medical literature: a strap-on penile prosthesis.

-An article written by Warkentin et al provides a detailed account of an impotent prostate cancer patient, who uses this device (also known as a dildo) to achieve satisfying, orgasmic sex for both himself and his partner.
+An article written by Warkentin et al describes an impotent man with prostate cancer who uses this device (also known as a dildo) to achieve satisfying, orgasmic sex for both himself and his partner.

 He was skeptical

 The man — who was completely impotent due to androgen deprivation therapy — was very hesitant to try it.

 But once he did, he was surprised to find that in addition to satisfying his female partner through intercourse, he was also able to also achieve orgasm.

 He reported that the device gave him a new confidence, because he had no fear of losing his “erection.”